Nets hang on to beat Bulls 96-93, extend winning streak to 7

-CHICAGO (AP) - A few weeks ago, the Brooklyn Nets were mired in an extended losing streak mainly because of shortcomings on the defensive end late in games.

-On this night, they showed just how much they've progressed in that area.

-Spencer Dinwiddie scored 27 points off the bench and made a critical defensive play in the final seconds, lifting the Nets over the Chicago Bulls 96-93 Wednesday for their seventh consecutive victory.
+CHICAGO (AP) - Spencer Dinwiddie scored 27 points off the bench and made a critical defensive play in the final seconds, lifting the Brooklyn Nets over the Chicago Bulls 96-93 on Wednesday night for their seventh consecutive victory.

-Brooklyn's effort was even more impressive considering it came on the second night of a back-to-back, following an emotional 115-110 victory at home Tuesday over LeBron James and the Los Angeles Lakers.

-"After last night's win it could be easy to rest on your laurels, and road back-to-backs have been tough for us," Nets coach Kenny Atkinson said.
-"If you want to rank the wins, I put this one first and last night's second."

 Kris Dunn scored 24 points for Chicago, which has the worst record in the league at 7-25 after dropping 12 of its last 14.
-Bobby Portis added 16 points and 11 rebounds for the Bulls before exiting in the final minute with an apparent left ankle sprain.
+Bobby Portis added 16 points and 11 rebounds for the Bulls before exiting in the final minute with an apparent leg injury.

-"I like the fact that we hung in there," coach Jim Boylen said.
-"I thought we were in mud a little bit at times and a little stagnant."

-Chicago led 93-92 before Joe Harris put Brooklyn ahead to stay on a floating bank shot - after pump-faking on a 3-pointer - with 43 seconds left.
+Chicago led 93-92 before Joe Harris put Brooklyn ahead to stay on a floating bank shot with 43 seconds left.

 But the key to the win was the Nets' defense on the last two possessions.
 First, they forced Lauri Markkanen into an offensive foul.
 Following a Brooklyn turnover, Dinwiddie then deflected a handoff to Dunn at the top of the key and Harris gathered the loose ball with 2.3 seconds to go.